-- Changing of online passwords – When you find out that one of your online passwords has suddenly changed, you have perhaps fallen prey to a phishing email.
-Hackers send authentic-looking emails from banks, etc. which ask users to change their passwords by going on a link in the email.
+- Changing of online passwords.
+When you find out that one of your online passwords has suddenly changed, you have perhaps fallen prey to a phishing email.
+Hackers send authentic-looking emails from banks, etc. which ask users to change their passwords by clicking on a link in the email.
 The hacker then gets your personal information and changes your password to lock you out of your account

-- Fake emails being sent from your account – This is a common method for spreading the worms to different computers.
-When your email has been compromised, malicious emails are sent to your contacts.
-This is not an overly precarious situation, for it doesn’t always mean that your system has been hacked.
-However, if your contacts see your name as well as your email address, then your system has probably been compromised
+- Fake emails sent from your account.
+This is a common method for spreading worms to different computers.
+When a virus compromises your email, it sends malicious emails to all your contacts.
+This is not a very dangerous situation, as it doesn’t always mean that your system has been hacked.
+However, if your contacts see your name as well as your email address, your system has probably been compromised.

-- Your antivirus or antimalware disables and cannot be re-enabled – There are lots of malware that disable your antimalware and stop the Task manager from opening correctly when you try to do so.
-This is a sure sign that your system has been compromised
+- Your antivirus or antimalware shuts down and cannot be re-enabled.
+There are lots of malware types that disable your antimalware and stop Task Manager from opening correctly when you try to do so.
+This is a sure sign that your system has been compromised.

-- Unknown software installs – Many a time you find that there is software installed on your system that you did not install manually.
+- Unknown software installed.
+Many a time you find software on your system that you did not install manually.
 This is usually done by worms or malware that give the outlook of legitimate software.
-They always come along with software that you install manually, with a message like other software will be installed on your system appearing while you install that software.
+They always come along with software that you install manually, with an added message saying that some other software will be installed on your system.

 What to do if your computer has been hacked?